 in the NIV for easy comparison.

-The theme of this letter might well be joy.
+theme of this letter might well be joy.

-words "joy” or "rejoice" is mentioned 17 times
+The words "joy or "rejoice" is mentioned 17 times

 Part of the reason for this joy was based on the fact that he was

 teachers believe, something that has taken a few years off his life.

 16 tells us the story of

 also appears that Paul visited

 letter is more like a real letter from a friend to other friends.